Michad/tilegroxy/README.md

 ## How to get it

-Tilegroxy is designed to be run in a container.
-But it can also be run directly for that old-school approach; we don't judge.
+Tilegroxy is available as a standalone executable or a container image.
+It's recommended you utilize a container for any serious deployment while the standalone executable can be useful to run locally while building your configuration.

 ### Building

-Tilegroxy builds as an executable with minimal dynamic dependencies.
+Tilegroxy builds as an executable binary with minimal dynamic dependencies.
 Prebuilt binaries are available from [Github](https://github.com/Michad/tilegroxy/releases).

-Building tilegroxy yourself requires `go`, `git`, `make`, and `date`.
-It uses a standard [Makefile](./Makefile) workflow:
+Building tilegroxy yourself requires a bash-like shell with `go`, `git`, `make`, and standard POSIX utilities like `date`.
+It uses a conventional [Makefile](./Makefile) workflow:

 Build with